TotoCodeFR/DaaD/README.md

 Dibcord uses Discord channels as database tables:

-- Each table becomes a Discord channel under a "Dibcord" category
+- Each table becomes a Discord channel under a "Dibcord" or custom category
 - Records are stored as Discord messages with embedded JSON data
 - Large records are automatically chunked across multiple messages
 - Messages are linked together using footer references for data reconstruction